This year, we’re proud to be hosting an incredible exhibition, Capturing London, by the artist Julie Leonard, as part of our Urban Eden season.

 The Sheltering Five by Rosie Leventon (until 18th April at Exchange House) - five incredible recycle-inspired sculptures from the London-based artist.

-Natural Histories by Tracey Bush (until 29th May at 201 Bishopsgate) - delicate and subtle plant studies, artist’s books and cut-paper reference traditions of botanicals and herbariums.
+Natural Histories by Tracey Bush (until 29th May at 201 Bishopsgate) - delicate and subtle plant studies, artist's books and cut-paper pieces which reference traditions of botanicals and herbariums.